 A panic attack is a very sudden and intense episode of anxiety brought on by a perceived or real threat.
 It causes an extreme response in your body.

-Panic attacks happen for any number of reasons, and they’re not necessarily a symptom of a mental health condition.
+Panic attack symptoms happen for any number of reasons, and they’re not necessarily a sign of a mental health condition.

 Anyone can have a panic attack.
 However, some people who have panic attacks and persistent anxiety about having these attacks can develop panic disorder.
 Not everyone who has panic attacks will have panic disorder, though.